 Resumption of Face to Face Meetings

-For information on the resumption of Face to Face Meetings please see our latest blog here.
+For information on the resumption of Face to Face Meetings please see our Meetings Page here.

 Welcome to LifeRing – your self-help support group to help overcome addiction.

 LifeRing is a peer support organisation originating in the USA as a modern, evidence-based approach to help people overcome addictions, whether these involve alcohol and other addictive drugs, or behavioural issues.